Google Analytics is a free, and powerful, tool that could vastly improve your digital campaigns.

 Google Analytics’ acquisition data is invaluable not just because it can tell you which platforms are bringing in visitors, but because it breaks down that data by Session Duration and Bounce Rate, meaning you can identify which platforms are bringing in the most engaged visitors.

-For example, if Promoted Posts on Facebook are bringing in 200 visitors each week, but those visitors only stay on your site for a few seconds, it might be a better to invest in your email newsletter, which could be bringing just 10 visitors each week, but who tend to stay longer and visit more pages.
+For example, if Promoted Posts on Facebook are bringing in 200 visitors each week, but those visitors only stay on your site for a few seconds, it might be better to invest in your email newsletter, which could be bringing just 10 visitors each week, but who tend to stay longer and visit more pages.

 Ultimately, acquisition analysis informs good decision-making about which platforms you should be investing in.